scriptaria/quick-express/README.md

 ------

 The project come with a component called `tasks`, it show you the appropiate way to make a good restful api.
+This endpoints only works with authenticated users.

     GET /tasks - Retrieves all logged user tasks
     GET /tasks/1 - Retrieves a specific task
-    POST /tasks - Creates a new task (only works with an authenticated user) PATCH /tasks/1 - Updates task #1 (only works with an authenticated user) DELETE /tasks/1 - Deletes task #1 (only works with an authenticated user)
+    POST /tasks - Creates a new task
+    PATCH /tasks/1 - Updates task #1
+    DELETE /tasks/1 - Deletes task #1

 ## CLI Tool